My Planner

 Guide Prices

-- Group discounts available to pre-booked group visitors of 15 or more paying visitors.
-To book call 01624 648017.
+Group discounts are available to pre-booked group visitors of 15 or more paying visitors booked 7 days in advance.

-- Free entry available to members of the Friends of Manx National Heritage, National Trust, English Heritage, CADW, Historic Scotland and organisations holding an agreement with Manx National Heritage.
+Free admission is available to children under 18 years of age, persons accompanying a disabled visitor, Go Explore Heritage and Go Platinum Reserve Passes for use with trams, trains and bus transport and Members of the Friends of Manx National Heritage and organisations holding an agreement with Manx National Heritage.
 Entry available to the named member only on presentation of a valid membership card.
 Restrictions may apply.
-For details, please consult your membership handbook.
+For details on our reciprocal arrangements, please consult your membership handbook.

 Facilities